 Easy Tip: To get a “fancy” edge on the ribbon, take your (sharp!) scissors and cut on an angle facing out.
 You’ll then have a small fishtail end instead of a straight edge.
 Fancy AF.

 Paper and ribbon is always a good idea, but we always like to do something unexpected.
 Here are some ideas…

 - Tuck a sprig of faux greenery into the gift

 - Tie on a fresh cinnamon stick for a fragrant touch

 - Use letter stickers to write out the recipient’s name right on the gift wrap

 - Use letter stickers directly on the tag (this is especially good if you don’t have the best penmanship!)

-We hope you now know how to wrap a gift!
-We know there are lots of ways to do it, but these are our best easy tips to get the job done.
+I hope you now know how to wrap a gift!
+I know there are lots of ways to do it, but these are my best easy tips to get the job done.

-Oh, and how could we forget.
-Our BEST tip…stockpile your gifts to wrap, pour a glass of wine (or hot cocoa), and put on a Christmas movie when it’s time to wrap.
-You might as well enjoy yourself as you get this holiday task done!Bridget&Casey
+Oh, and how could I forget.
+My BEST tip…stockpile your gifts to wrap, pour a glass of wine (or hot cocoa), and put on a Christmas movie when it’s time to wrap.
+You might as well enjoy yourself as you get this holiday task done!Casey